Lumoin/Verifiable/documents/ADRs/validation-and-secops.md

 1. Maintenance and extensibility will be more straightforward for Verifiable developers also operating it.

-2. Security and compliance will be improved for Verifiable developers and allows for domain-bound discussion even between different domains.
+2. Security and compliance will be improved for Verifiable developers and allow for domain-bound discussion even between different domains.

 3. Initial development may require more time to set up the Claim, Assessor, and Archiving model.